jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-In definitions, publics could also be differentiated from privates by privates not getting access connectors?
+In definitions, publics could also be differentiated from private contents by private contents not getting access connectors?
 Well... friends can access them, so they need access connectors...

 -----